 The financial reporting statement aims to financial economic events made by a business firm to provide and present information necessary for various users.
 It is a restricted view of the interactions that can occur between the organisation and its economic and social environment (Wan Ahamed, Almsafiri & Al-Smadi, 2014).
-In this regard, the social performance defines the factors that govern the relations of business with the Company, codes of conduct, international and national law, corporate governance, public pressure, reputational risk, and the investor pressure (Mohamed, Olfa & Faouzi, 2014).
+In this regard, the social performance defines the factors that govern the relations of business with the Company, the codes of conduct, the international and national law, the corporate governance, the public pressure, the reputational risk, and the investor pressure (Mohamed, Olfa & Faouzi, 2014).

-Social responsibility is a concept that exists late of the 19th century (Zhang, 2010).
-Web (1994) argue that social responsibility accounting is an extension of disclosure into non-financial issues such as provision of information about employees, product, community services and the prevention or reduction of pollution as well as performance evaluation in a given area.
+Social Responsibility as a concept has been in existence since the tail end of the 19th century (Zhang, 2010).
+Web (1994) argue that social responsibility accounting is an extension of disclosure into non-financial issues such as provision of information about employees, product, community services and the prevention or reduction of pollution as well as evaluating performance in a given area.
 The concept of corporate social performance according to Ullmann (1985) refers to how an organization responds to social demands, a concept originally proposed by Strand (1983).
 The concept of CSP is related to stakeholder theory because seeking maximisation of CSP is linked to the objective of meeting the interests of the stakeholders.
-The concept of corporate social performance has received serious theoretical and empirical attention (Boaventura, da Silva & Bandeira-de-Mello,
+The concept of corporate social performance has received serious theoretical and empirical attention (Boaventura, da Silva & Bandeira-de-Mello, 2012).

-2012).
 It also emphasizes and proposes that a business firm has responsibilities to society that extend beyond making of a profit (Mwangi & Jerotich, 2013).

-According to Sun (2012), it is the obligation of the firm's decision makers to make decisions and act in ways that recognise the relationship between business and society, therefore it is important for business to continue its commitment to behave ethically and contribute to economic development while improving the quality of life of the workforce and the surrounding community.
-Besides that, most of the conflict between firms and society arise from either discrepancy between private and social costs and benefits, or different perception of what is fair.
-Heal (2004) considered CSP as beneficial in terms of conflicts resolution between business corporation and society.
-In this perspective, CSP is mechanism through which conflicts between business organization and society can be resolved (Zubair, 2014).
+According to Sun (2012) it is the obligation of the firm's decision makers to make decisions and act in ways that recognise the relationship between business and society, therefore it's important for business to continue its commitment to behave ethically and contribute to economic development while improving the quality of life of the workforce and the surrounding community.
+Heal (2004) also considered CSP beneficial in terms of conflicts resolution between Business Corporation and society.
+Since most of the conflict between firms and society arise from either discrepancy between private and social costs and benefits, or different perception of what is fair.
+In this perspective CSP is mechanism through which conflicts between business organization and society can be resolved.
+(Zubair, 2014)

 Furthermore, CSP contains both negative and positive aspects to represent its strengths and practices.
-Generously giving to charities in the community is often perceived as a positive practice, whereas investments that would lead to controversies might be considered detrimental to CSP.
+In the part of practice, generously giving to charities in the community is often perceived as a positive practice, whereas investments that would lead to controversies might be considered detrimental to CSP.
 Similarly, the use of clean energy is often considered a positive practice, whereas making profits from fuel products might be considered negative because of the impact on climate change.
-When stakeholders want to balance concerns over strengths, they also face the challenge in assessing the respective importance of different CSP categories (Elijido-Ten, 2004; Chen & Delmas, 2010).
+When stakeholders want to balance concerns over strengths, they also face the challenge of assessing the respective importance of different CSP categories (Elijido-Ten, 2004; Chen & Delmas, 2010).

-The theories that guided this research are the legitimacy theory, and the stakeholder theory.
-Legitimacy theory suggests that companies should aim to achieve congruence between their financial objectives and the accepted social norms and value.
-This entails having to incorporate Social and Environmental Disclosure (SED) issues in the process of the decision-making.
-This means that the firm needs to inform the public of its activities as stated by Buhr.
-Legitimacy theory posits that by providing sufficient SED, the entity hopes to improve its overall public image and ultimately justify its existence as legal entity (Elijido-Ten, 2004; Mohammed, Olfa & Faouzi, 2014).
+The theories that guided this research are the theory of Legitimacy, and the Stakeholder Theory.
+Theory of legitimacy suggests that companies should aim to achieve congruence between their financial objectives and the accepted social norms and value.
+This entails having to incorporate social and environmental disclosure (SED) issues in the process of the decision-making.
+This means that the firm needs to inform the public of its activities as Buhr stated.
+Legitimacy theory therefore posits that by providing sufficient SED, the entity hopes to improve its overall public image and ultimately justify its continued existence as legal entity (Elijido-Ten, 2004; Mohammed, Olfa & Faouzi, 2014).